Charles H. Wright Museum of African American History: Wall

 A wall of the museum has the museum's official poem, "This Museum Was Once a Dream," written by Melba Boyd, inscribed in bronze.

-Education & Events
+Education and events

 The Wright offers a range of public programs and educational opportunities for young audiences including historical reenactments, interpretive tours of exhibitions, seminars, summer camps, workshops, and more.

 African World Festival

-Launched in 1983 in Hart Plaza, African World Festival (AWF) moved to the grounds of The Wright in 2012.
-AWF, the museum's largest public outreach program, is a family-friendly event that welcomes more than 150,000 people over a three-day weekend in August.
-It is one of the largest cultural festivals in the Midwest dedicated to celebrating the histories and cultures of the Diaspora.
-The event was canceled in 2020 due to COVID-19 restrictions.
-In 2021, the event will resume as a hybrid event with in-person and virtual events.
-The Wright reportedly envisions returning the festival back to Hart Plaza.
+Launched in 1983 in Hart Plaza, African World Festival (AWF) was moved to the grounds of The Wright in 2012.
+AWF, the museum's largest public outreach program, is an event which annually welcomes more than 150,000 people over a three-day weekend in August; as such, it is one of the largest cultural festivals in the Midwest dedicated to celebrating the histories and cultures of the Diaspora.
+The event was canceled in 2020 due to COVID-19 restrictions but, in 2021, resumed as a hybrid event with in-person and virtual events.
+That year, it was reported that the Wright considered returning the festival back to Hart Plaza.